travis-ci/docs-travis-ci-com/user/caching.md

 On Ruby and Objective-C projects, installing dependencies via [Bundler](http://bundler.io/) can make up a large portion of the build duration.
 Caching the bundle between builds drastically reduces the time a build takes to run.

-The logic for fetching and storing the cache is [described below](#Fetching-and-storing-caches).

 #### Enabling Bundler caching

 <s>Bundler caching is automatically enabled for Ruby projects that include a Gemfile.lock.</s> *(Bundler caching is [not yet](https://github.com/travis-ci/travis-build/pull/148) enabled automatically)*